RandomBlueGuy/Assessment-Back/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This project is nothing but a mission designed in order to assess the student's (Me) knowledge adquired during the program. the technologies covered by this assessment are:

+    - NodeJs
-    - Scrum
+    - ExpressJs
-    - Git
+    - CORS
-    - HTML
+    - Prisma
-    - CSS
+    - Render
-    - JavaScript
+    - JSON Web Token
-    - React
+    - & more

 &nbsp;&nbsp;&nbsp;&nbsp;Secondly, the specific tasks present in the assessement are the following:

-- **1. Project =>** a Small web application consisting of 3 pages: Home, Product Detail and About.

-  - **1.1 Home:** this page will list a series of products from FakeStoreApi.
-All products should have their own timer and only redirect to "_details/:id_" if the timer has not reached 0 yet.

-  - **1.2 Home:** it should display a certain product's information on screen.

-  - **1.3 About** should display the student's personal information, list 3 things learned during the program, Email and github links.
+- **1. Project =>** A restful API that includes the following requirements:

+  - Each user will have a unique id, and he will authenticate using a non-empty email and a password.
+  - Each user will be able to save a list of favs.
+Each fav will have an title , description and link, and each list will be defined by a unique id and a name.
+  - The system have to allow the following actions
+    - Create a new list with a given name (auto-generate the unique id)
+    - Get the users lists
+    - Get an individual list for the user
+    - Add items to a given list (based on the generated id)
+    - All endpoints have to be secured with Bearer Auth (JWT)
+    - Ensure that the password is strong enough
+<br /><br />

 - **2. Questions:** the student will answer a series of questions regarding the various subjects studied up until the moment.